 Improve the resilience of Syrian refugees and host communities by giving them access to relevant, understandable and actionable information on topics of concern in their daily lives.

-Cater for essential information needs of vulnerable and sometimes hard-to-reach communities, through an inclusive bottom-up approach aimed at showcasing the final recipients of our messages in our video production.
+Cater for essential information needs of vulnerable and sometimes hard-to-reach communities, through an inclusive bottom-up approach aimed at showcasing the final recipients of the messages in the video production.

 Foster social cohesion by enhancing the exchange of information and success-stories and address misconceptions of refugees by local host communities.